DaevMithran/W3C2PDF/README.md

 - Support at least one of:
   - JSON-LD credentials with context-based dynamic rendering
   - JWT credentials with standardized template rendering

-Implementations should select features appropriate to their use cases:

-- Signature methods (standard, QES, DID-based) based on regulatory and trust requirements
-- PDF/A-3 for long-term archival needs
+- Additional security measures (PDF signatures, QES) based on regulatory requirements- PDF/A-3 for long-term archival needs
-- Privacy-preserving features for selective disclosure
-- Additional credential formats beyond JWT and JSON-LD as needed

 ### 5.3 Security Considerations